PKua007/rampack/doc/shapes.md

 Each shape has from 0 to 3 shape axes, usually perpendicular to one another.
 These are:

-* **primary axis** - the main axis of the shape, usually in the direction of longest dimension of the shape
+* **primary axis** - the main axis of the shape, usually in the direction of the longest dimension of the shape
 * **secondary axis** - the secondary direction, for example the direction of bending of squashing
 * **auxiliary axis** - the axis orthogonal to both the primary axis and the secondary axis